Mayank2026/DayLight-Dose/README.md

 ## Foundation Models

-DayLight Dose is built on scientifically rigorous foundation models that integrate:
+DayLight Dose is powered by an AI-driven foundation models framework that integrates scientifically rigorous models while securing your privacy.
+All processing happens locally on your device, ensuring your personal health data never leaves your iPhone.

+The foundation models framework integrates:

 - **Photobiology models**: UV absorption and vitamin D synthesis pathways based on current research
 - **Dermatological algorithms**: Skin type classification and melanin impact on vitamin D production